 As everyone was surveying the scene, Keith Summers’ truck was discovered near the Bates’ property.
 A suspicious sheriff asked Norma if she had seen the local.
 Her response was “no” which would later be questioned.

 Dylan’s surprising arrival was a problem from the beginning to the end of the episode.
-It was obvious that Norma and Norman were not happy to see him and there was constant bickering and friction throughout the show.
+It was obvious that Norma and Norman were not happy to see him and there were constant bickering and friction throughout the show.

 For a classroom assignment, Norman paired up with Emma, who he met briefly before while vomiting into a trash can.
 They set a time to meet up at Norman’s house for the assignment.